Build lasting relationships with your patients

 - Educational transcripts

-What our caregivers say about working for VNH…
+What our staff say about working at VNH…

 The best part of job is working in the home with patients on ‘their turf’ and not in a structured facility setting.
 The rewards are because the hard work that you put into working with our patients is directly proportional to the job satisfaction you get which is huge.
 VNH first of all is not for profit, so we take all patients regardless of ability to pay.
 However we have very good resource and support staff and good benefits so that is why I would choose it over all other home care agencies.
 Because we work with people from all walks of life, we measure our successes with patients in small steps and all the staff supports each other in this understanding.